alabeduarte/alabeduarte.github.io/blog/content/blog/new-env-setup/index.md

 In addition, you can also add customisable scripts to speed up your initial setting.
 As an example, VSCode is an editor that you can install a number of plugins to support your day-to-day development.
-So, although I'm not a heavy VSCode user, I use it sometimes and I have a few plugins that helps during these occasions.
-So I came up with a script that will read all my current plugins and store them into a file so whenever I setup a new environment, the script will install all of these plugins so that when I open VSCode, the `settings.json` will contain all plugins that I used to have in my previous environment.
+So, although I'm not a heavy VSCode user, I use it sometimes and I have a few plugins that help during these occasions.
+So I came up with a script that will read all my current plugins and store them into a file so whenever I set up a new environment, the script will install all of these plugins so that when I open VSCode, the `settings.json` will contain all plugins that I used to have in my previous environment.
 That's was pretty much inspired by [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle)